inkVerb/vrk-u18/README.md

 - inkVerb's Vrk app is a collection of simple scripts that sets up a useful configuration for main Ubuntu distros
 - The installer adds many apps, settings, and special Vrk shell scripts, including scripts that make SSH, Git, and FileZilla easier to integrate.
 - A hidden folder will be created in home: `.vrk`.
 It contains `.vrk/boards`, which has a list of files you can run...
-- In `.vrk/boards`, all normal script files (green, from vrk/surf and vrk/droids) in `.vrk/boards` you can run from any working directory.
+- In `.vrk/boards`, all normal script files (green, from vrk/surf) in `.vrk/boards` you can run from any working directory.
 Symlinked (light blue, linked from vrk/boss) require being in the`.vrk/boards` directory and using `sudo ./` these only show up for sudoers who ran `install-vrk` themselves.
 - All these `boards` have their own purpose and instructions at the top of the files.
 READ THEM!
 - HAVE FUN! !!
 Seriously.